 We have made acquisitions in the past that included the recognition of goodwill, which was determined based upon previous accounting principles.
-Pursuant to ASC 350, Intangibles-Goodwill and Other ("ASC 350"), effective January 1, 2009, goodwill is recorded as the excess of the consideration transferred plus the fair value of any non-controlling interest in the acquiree at the acquisition date over the fair values of the identifiable net assets acquired.
+Pursuant to ASC 350, Intangibles-Goodwill and Other ("ASC 350"), goodwill is recorded as the excess of the consideration transferred plus the fair value of any non-controlling interest in the acquiree at the acquisition date over the fair values of the identifiable net assets acquired.